DFE-Digital/npq-registration/docs/npq_contracts.md

 `Contract` belongs to a `ContractTemplate`, which holds contract values for statement calculation.

+Contract values span across time periods, can change depending on the month.
+Financial statements are generated dynamically when the page is visited.
+We need to avoid changing existing `ContractTemplate` as that will change previous financial statements.
+To make changes, create a new `ContractTemplate` with new values, and attach it to the `Contract`.

 ## Updating Contract Values

 The following code snippet is used to update contract values for a specific cohort and lead provider within a given month and year: